bogdan-marian/learn-elrond/README.md

 # learn-elrond

+## how to scale deployment of smart contracts

 ## question: How to deploy a contract from React
 Is possible to use the web wallet to sign also deployment transactions?